 1954 Fiat 8V Coupe by Vignale

-- One of the few surviving 8Vs with its original engine
+- Well-maintained older restoration with its original engine

-Of all the famed Italian automakers, Fiat is not normally recognized as a builder of lavish, coachbuilt grand touring cars.
+Of all the famed Italian automakers, Fiat is not normally recognized for their lavish coachbuilt grand touring cars.
 The Italian automaker’s first engines were four-cylinder units, often of gargantuan proportions.
 Fiat produced its first six-cylinder engine in 1907 and even a V-12 from 1921 to 1922.
 However, it was not until 1952 that Fiat would produce an engine with eight cylinders, and the chassis and bodies it resided in were just as special as the engine.

 This 8V model, or Otto Vu in Italian, was built for two years only, in 114 examples, and it remains one of the marque’s most legendary motor cars to this day.
 It was the star of the Geneva Salon in March 1952, and it goes without saying that this new Fiat got lots of attention from the motoring press.
-Road & Track called it “the biggest surprise of the year,” and The Motor remarked that “the last thing which had been expected from Italy’s largest car factory was a truly streamlined 2-seater saloon.”
-With its potent new powerplant, which was clothed by bodies designed by the world’s finest coachbuilders, everyone knew that this was truly a special automobile in every sense of the word.
+With its potent new power plant, which was clothed by bodies designed by the world’s finest coachbuilders, everyone knew that this was truly a special automobile in every sense of the word.